Child Sexual Exploitation

 Child sexual exploitation (CSE) is a form of child sexual abuse involving someone in a position of power forcing or enticing a young person under the age of 18 to take part in sexual activity in return for something – this could be money, gifts, accommodation, affection or status.

 Like other forms of abuse, a child or young person could be unaware of what’s happening.
-Regardless of any of notion of consent, it is child sexual abuse.
+Regardless of any notion of consent, it is child sexual abuse.

 Sexual exploitation can take place in many different ways.
 It could be in person, online or a combination of both and can include children who are trafficked from within the UK or abroad.